Mean-field games with rough common noise: the compactification approach: Existence of Pathwise MFE

 For simplicity, let us introduce the following notations: for $\phi\in C_0^\infty(\mR^d)$ (a test function only in $x$), $t\in[0,T]$,

-To prove Proposition \ref{prop:compact}, we need several auxiliary preparations for the rough martingale problem of $M^X$ (see \eqref{def:Mphiomega1}), which are delegated in Appendix \ref{app:rough-martingale}.
-In addition, the following lemma is needed in subsequent analysis.
+To prove Proposition \ref{prop:compact}, we need several auxiliary preparations for the rough martingale problem of $M^X$ (see \eqref{def:Mphiomega1}), which are collected in Appendix \ref{app:rough-martingale}.
+In addition, the following lemma is needed in the subsequent analysis.

 \begin{lemma} For $\phi\in C_0^\infty(\mR^d)$, define $\|\nabla \phi\|_{C^2}:= \|\nabla \phi\|_\infty+\|\nabla^2\phi\|_\infty+\|\nabla^3\phi\|_\infty$.
 Then,

 \end{lemma}

 \begin{proof} Fix $\phi$ throughout this proof.
 Let us consider $g_t(x):=\nabla \phi(x) \tilde \sigma^0_t(x) \in \mR^{k}$ and it follows that